explosion/spacy-llm/README.md

 [define the cached directory](https://huggingface.co/docs/huggingface_hub/main/en/guides/manage-cache) by setting the environmental variable `HF_HOME`.

-#### spacy.OpenLLaMAHF.v1
+#### spacy.OpenLLaMA.v1

-To use this backend, ideally you have a GPU enabled and have installed
+To use this model, ideally you have a GPU enabled and have installed

 - `transformers[sentencepiece]`
 - `torch`